 immunisation is the process of both having the vaccine and becoming immune to the disease as a result of the vaccine.

 rVaccines received during childhood will protect you for a lifetime.

-üThe specific vaccines you need as an adult depend on your profile, lifestyle, travel plans and the vaccines you received during childhood.
+üThe specific vaccines you need as an adult depend on your health conditions, lifestyle, travel plans and previous vaccines you received during childhood.
 Some childhood vaccines may require a booster shot every few years to ensure that the level of immunity remains high.

 rNatural immunity is better than vaccine-induced immunity.